By Raeesah Chandlay

 For 37 days, Angus Rose tethered himself to the United Kingdom’s Houses of Parliament as he relentlessly pressed on with his hunger strike, which began on the 14th of March.
 His only demand was for Chief Climate Scientist Sir Patrick Vallance to brief the cabinet and the public on the climate emergency—the same brief that flip-flopped Prime Minister Boris Johnson from climate sceptic to impassioned advocate.

-Angus hails from KwaZulu Natal Province in South Africa, and has been living in the UK since 1998.
+Angus hails from the KwaZulu Natal Province in South Africa, and has been living in the UK since 1998.
 He had always held a keen interest in science, and his studies in electronic engineering provided a solid foundation in physics and chemistry.
 So understanding the science behind climate change came easy.
-But, the more he learned about the gravity of the problem, the more powerless he felt.
+But the more he learned about the gravity of the issue, the more powerless he felt.
 Believing that he couldn’t do anything as an individual, he decided to ignore the crisis.
-While this worked for a while, it wasn’t long before the science came knocking again, and Angus soon realized this was something he could no longer brush aside.
+While this worked for a while, it wasn’t long before the science came knocking again, and Angus soon realised this was something he could no longer brush aside.